This Week Was a New Level of White House Madness

 We’ve seen moments of chaos and manufactured drama from this administration frequently.
 How did the Census case compare?

-On a scale of one to ten, measuring the sheer insanity of administration legal arguments and litigation tactics, this registered around 11.
+On a scale of one to ten, measuring the sheer insanity of the administration’s legal arguments and litigation tactics, this registered around 11.

 Even though they lost?

 Let me think how to describe this.
 Okay.
 This past week was not one of the Justice Department’s finest.
 After the Supreme Court held that the [Trump administration’s] reasons were pretextual—in other words, a lie—the administration at first signaled that it wouldn’t add the question.
-But then president Trump Tweeted that this was ‘Fake News,’ apparently catching his entire legal team by surprise.
+But then President Trump Tweeted that this was ‘Fake News,’ apparently catching his entire legal team by surprise.
 When questioned in court, one lawyer openly admitted that he had no idea what was going on.
-And another [lawyer] shot his client in the foot, by explain that they had bene ordered to set out search of some new pretext.
+And another [lawyer] shot his client in the foot, by explaining that they had been ordered to set out in search of some new pretext.

 So they set up some new form of pretext.
 The scramble for that pretext was clumsy, careless, and painfully public.
 Over the course of the week, the president offered multiple reasons that his own lawyers had heatedly denied.
 At a certain point, it felt like we were dealing with Schrodinger’s Census Question.
 Nobody was entirely sure whether it was there or not.
 And whether it would be there if you opened the box tomorrow.

 Apparently retaining some shred of professional integrity, the entire [DOJ] team representing Secretary Ross withdrew.
-[But] parties can’t change lawyers in middle of case without regard for what that might do in the ongoing litigation.
-When the new lawyers sought to parachute in, all three judges hearing the Census cases said that they could not do so without…without individualized explanations about why they were jumping ship.
-Because they had also repeatedly represented to the courts that this can not be done after June 30 [the Census printing deadline].
-Parties are not allowed to induce courts to rely on their representations, and then to call an audible if they think that it would be convenient to do so.
+[But] parties can’t change lawyers in the middle of a case without regard for what that might do in the ongoing litigation.
+When the new lawyers sought to parachute in, all three judges hearing the Census cases said that they could not do so without…individualized explanations about why they were jumping ship.
+They had also repeatedly represented to the courts that [adding the question] cannot be done after June 30.
+Parties are not allowed to induce courts to rely on their representations—and then to call an audible if they think that it would be convenient to do so.

-Bringing in lawyers form other departments would scream to any observer that something terribly strange was going on, in a way that would signal weakness.
-Because if this administration was confident, including in its new pretext, it wouldn’t need to bring in an entire new legal team.
+Bringing in lawyers from other departments would scream to any observer that something terribly strange was going on, in a way that would signal weakness.
+Because if this administration was confident, including in its new pretext, it wouldn’t need to bring in an entirely new legal team.

 And now that that fight is over, Trump can’t tolerate losing.
 So he needs to make it seem like even having lost, he’s still winning.
 I think it’s way more chaotic.